NicholasToon/Proton-VPN-Setup-and-Observing-IP-Address-Changes/README.md

 # Setting Up VPN in an Azure Virtual Machine

 1. Go to "whatismyipaddress.com" on your actual PC.
-Take note of your public IP address and the city.
+Take note of your public IP address and the city in a text file.

 2. Create a [virtual machine](https://github.com/NicholasToon/Creating-Resource-Groups-and-Deploying-Virtual-Machines-in-Azure) in Azure and establish a connection to it using Remote Desktop Protocol (RDP).